jerminal/vingenerator/README.md

-== Vin generator
+==Vin generator

 *Thanks @Dikmax

-Returns in json array of vins that similar to this model/make  etc...
+Returns in json array of similar vins from given vin number.